ngs-docs/angus/bash_automation.md

 ## Objectives

-+ Write a shell script with multiple variables.
++ Write a shell script
-+ Incorporate a for loop into a shell script.
-+ Understand how to make a workflow more efficient and less error-prone

 We have now worked through two workflows, RNA-seq analysis and variant calling.
 In both cases, we pasted all of our commands into the terminal, and used for